Faecal bacteria found in coffee shop ice

 As a result of the findings, more checks are to be carried out.

+The original testing was prompted after the Watchdog investigation found some samples from drinks at 30 branches of Starbucks, Costa and Caffe Nero around the UK contained faecal coliform bacteria.

-Like the first round of testing, the Welsh Food Microbiological Forum (WFMF) said individual councils will carry out the new tests.
+Like the first round of testing, the Welsh Food Microbiological Forum (WFMF) said individual councils would carry out the new tests.

 Forum chairman Paul Ellis said the businesses which failed tests have been visited by food safety officers and issues have been addressed.